Boundary choices and one-loop complex gravitational path integral

-After having finalized the boundary conditions that need to be imposed on the fields, we proceed to compute the one-loop effects coming from the path-integral over the field variables ($q(t)$ and $h_{ij}$).
-To sensibly define the path-integral, appropriate gauge-fixing and corresponding Faddeev-Popov ghosts are incorporated to prevent over-counting of gauge-orbits.
-Ignoring back-reaction, the full path-integral decomposes into a path-integral over $q(t)$ and path-integral over $h_{ij}$, with an overall ordinary integration over lapse.
-As discussed earlier, the path-integral over $q(t)$ is exactly doable.
-The path-integral over the fluctuation field $h_{ij}$, however, needs to be done with care.
-At one-loop it can be done exactly via mode-decomposition and utilizing symmetry properties of the background $S^3$ geometry.
-The combined contribution from the path-integral over $q(t)$ and $h_{ij}$ gives a quantum corrected lapse action ${\cal A}(N_c)$ mentioned in eq. (\ref{eq:Nc_act_total}), which is new and hasn't been reported earlier in literature in the context of Lorentzian quantum cosmology for generic boundary conditions.
+After having finalized the boundary conditions that need to be imposed on the fields, we proceed to compute the one-loop effects coming from the path integral over the field variables $q(t)$ and $h_{ij}(t, {\bf x})$, going beyond the studies done in \cite{Barvinsky:1992dz} where the path integral is done only over the perturbations $h_{ij}(t, {\bf x})$ with fixed scale factor and lapse corresponding to Hartle-Hawking Universe.
+To sensibly define the path integral, appropriate gauge fixing and corresponding Faddeev-Popov ghosts are incorporated to prevent overcounting of the gauge orbits.
+Working in the background field formalism, the fields $q(t)$ and $h_{ij}$ are decomposed into background and fluctuation: $q(t) = \bar{q}(t) + Q(t)$ and $h_{ij} = \bar{h}_{ij} (t, {\bf x}) + H_{ij} (t, {\bf x})$ respectively.
+Requiring the background fields $\bar{q}(t)$ and $\bar{h}_{ij} (t, {\bf x})$ to satisfy equation of motion, we notice that in special case when $\bar{h}_{ij} (t=0,1, {\bf x}) =0$, then $\bar{h}_{ij} (t, {\bf x})=0$ for all times.
+Moreover, in this case it will not cause any backreaction on the evolution of $\bar{q}(t)$.
+In such a scenario, the full path integral decomposes into a path integral over $q(t)$ and path integral over $H_{ij}$, with an overall ordinary integration over lapse $N_c$.
+As discussed earlier, the path integral over $q(t)$ is exactly doable.
+The path integral over the fluctuation field $H_{ij}$, however, needs to be done with care.
+At one loop, it can be done exactly via mode decomposition and utilizing symmetry properties of the background $S^3$ geometry.
+The combined contribution from the path integral over $q(t)$ and $H_{ij}$ gives a quantum corrected lapse action ${\cal A}(N_c)$ mentioned in Eq. (\ref{eq:Nc_act_total}), which is new and has not been reported earlier in literature in the context of Lorentzian quantum cosmology.